CQlove/Social-Network-API/README.md

 ## Description

-This is a back-end social network API; it can (add, update, delete) users, thoughts, reactions, friends.
+This is a back-end social network API; it can (add, update, delete) users, thoughts, reactions, and friends.
 You need to follow [Installation](#installation) to make sure install and open the software correctly.

 ## Installation